Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 A Communicator’s Guide To The Internet Age

-Broadcast consultant Valerie Geller talks about ways of communicating in a digital era.
-Beyond Powerful Radio is a sequel of Creating Powerful Radio about effectively presenting interesting content.
-This 2011 edition captures the essence of her previous work, but also includes chapters on marketing and promotion, sales and copywriting, research and ratings, team building and job hunting, and traditional broadcasting versus new media.
-Read this book
+Broadcast consultant Valerie Geller shares how to communicate in a digital era.
+Beyond Powerful Radio is a sequel of Creating Powerful Radio and captures the essence of her previous work, but also includes new chapters on marketing and promotion, sales and copywriting, research and ratings, team building and job hunting, as well as traditional broadcasting vs new media.
+Read this radio book

 Broadcast Announcing Worktext